Fulbright Scholar Program for Estonian Citizens for the Academic Year 2021-2022

-After filling in the on-line application, please send a paper copy of the application, together with other related documents, by mail to the U.S. Embassy, Kentmanni 20, 15099, Tallinn.
-Finalists will be interviewed in late August or early September 2018 by a bi-national (American-Estonian) Fulbright Committee.
+After filling in the on-line application, please send a paper copy of the application, together with other related documents, official transcripts of records and official diploma copies, by mail to the U.S. Embassy, Kentmanni 20, 15099, Tallinn.
+Finalists will be interviewed in late August or early September 2021 by a bi-national (American-Estonian) Fulbright Committee.

 For more information on the program please feel free to contact the United States Embassy Public Affairs Section at 668-8155 or Jane Susi at email@example.com.

 For testing information and consultations for the essays please contact the Educational Advising Center at the Tallinn University of Technology